 12. Add Some Motion to Your Still Life Photos

-13. Create a Moody Atmosphere Using a Black Sheet of Paper
+13. Create a Moody Atmosphere Using a Black Sheet of Cloth or Paper

 If your subject doesn’t stand out enough, use direct light.
 You can shine a lamp on it or place it next to a large window.